fraterrisus/walkthroughs/aethus/items.md

 Another major upgrade in your crafting capabilities.
 Although the [Crafting Bench](#crafting-bench) can be used to make basic electronic gizmos, building this opens up a world of possibilities.

 {% endaethusitem %}
+{% aethusitem 'EMP Charge', 'Fishing Lure' %}

+*Where:* Crafted at the [Electronics Workbench](#electronics-workbench).

+*Blueprint:* Temporarily granted during *Deep Impact*.

+*Cost:* 2x [Kalynite Frame], 2x [Meteorite Frame], 2x [Basic Electronics], 1x [Power Cell], 3x [Solazine], 4x [Microcircuits]

+Roland comes up with a cockamamie plan to use an EMP to break through whatever's holding the blast door over the Delta Climber closed.
+Craft one of these and bring it back to Delta and you can advance the story (and free up the Climber as well).

+{% endaethusitem %}
 {% aethusitem 'Expedition Hub' %}

 *Where:* Constructed (Facilities).